Twenty years ago, if you’d asked Tony Carne where his life would lead, he probably wouldn’t have predicted owning a falafel shop in Kensington.

 Embracing a meatless menu wasn’t just a way to pay homage to Kaz, but also to limit his environmental impact.

 At Kazbah, Tony and co-owner Delwyn Ogden specialise in Egyptian-style falafel made with vibrant green fava beans as opposed to chickpeas (using a recipe from an Egyptian friend’s mum).
 They’re served in pitas, bowls and even vegan snack packs, piled high with crinkle-cut chips, vegan gravy and nutty tahini.

-You’ll also find a few snacks – think turmeric-dyed tempura cauliflower; feteer, a thinly layered Egyptian pastry filled with cheese; and perhaps even “falafnuts” (doughnut-shaped falafels).
+You’ll also find a few snacks: turmeric-dyed tempura cauliflower; a thinly layered, cheesy Egyptian pastry called feteer; and perhaps even “falafnuts” (doughnut-shaped falafels).